 Second, we see a collaboration between the private individuals (Twitter users) and the private platform (Twitter) in combating misinformation.

-For instance, Twitter enabled users to alert a tweet as spam or abuse, and then Twitter would check the claim and flag the tweet/or remove it (Wagner 2021).
+For instance, Twitter enabled users to flag a tweet as spam or abuse, and then Twitter would verify the claim and either flag the tweet or remove it (Wagner 2021).
 This will also enable Twitter to study the flow of misinformation surrounding a risk as grave as COVID-19.
-With the help of allowing users to report misinformation to the platform, Twitter has provided a platform to combat misinformation every day.
+By allowing users to report misinformation, Twitter has provided a platform to combat misinformation every day.

-This feature itself enabled a new form of risk society of individuals who would fact-check the Tweets and flag them if they were found fake and inauthentic.
-Several twitter groups/profiles by health professionals and fact-checking agencies also enabled a space for professionals to tweet accurate covid-related information.
+This feature enabled a new form of risk society, where individuals would fact-check Tweets and flag them if they were found to be fake and inauthentic.
+Several Twitter groups/profiles by health professionals and fact-checking agencies also enabled a space for professionals to tweet accurate COVID-related information.

 Therefore, a case can be made that risk societies formed on Twitter would inevitably lead to combating misinformation (Carey et al. 2022).